Censorship: Films

-Aside from the usual justifications of pornography and obscenity, some films are censored due to changing racial attitudes or political correctness in order to avoid ethnic stereotyping and/or ethnic offense despite its historical or artistic value.
-One example is the still withdrawn "Censored Eleven" series of animated cartoons, which may have been innocent then, but are "incorrect" now.
+Aside from the usual justifications of pornography and obscenity, some films are censored due to changing racial attitudes or political correctness in order to avoid ethnic stereotyping and/or ethnic offense, despite its historical or artistic value.
+One example is the still withdrawn "Censored Eleven" series of animated cartoons.

-Film censorship is carried out by various countries.
-Film censorship is achieved by censoring the producer or restricting a state citizen.
-For example, in China the film industry censors LGBT-related films.
-Filmmakers must resort to finding funds from international investors such as the "Ford Foundations" and or produce through an independent film company.
+Film censorship is carried out by various countries by censoring the producer or restricting a state citizen.
+For example, in China, the film industry censors LGBT-related films.
+Filmmakers must resort to finding funds from international investors, such as the Ford Foundation, and or produce through an independent film company.